 VA Disability Benefits

-To determine VA Disability Benefits, the VA uses the laws of the VASRD to assign a VA Disability Rating to each condition a veteran has.
-Once all conditions are assigned ratings, the ratings are combined using VA Math to give the veteran a Total Combined VA Disability Rating.
-This overall rating determines the exact monetary amount of VA Disability Benefits the veteran receives.
+To determine a veteran’s payments, the VA uses the laws of the VASRD to assign a VA Disability Rating to each condition a veteran has.
+Once all conditions are assigned ratings, the ratings are combined using VA Math to give the veteran a Total Combined Rating.
+This overall rating determines the exact monetary amount of monthly benefits the veteran receives.

-Each rating, 0% – 100%, receives a different amount of VA Disability Benefits.
-No monetary benefits are given for a 0% rating (“noncompensable”), and a 100% rating receives the maximum amount of basic VA Disability Benefits.
-The current monetary rates for VA Disability Benefits can be found on our VA Disability Chart.
+Each rating, 0% – 100%, receives a different monetary amount.
+No monetary benefits are given for a 0% rating (“noncompensable”), and a 100% rating receives the maximum amount, exceeded only by Special Monthly Compensation.
+The current monetary rates for VA Disability can be found on our VA Disability Chart.
 The same amount is given for every veteran, regardless of rank.
-The only factors that can adjust the amount of VA Disability Benefits a veteran receives are dependents, like spouses and children.
+The only factors that can adjust the amount a veteran receives are dependents, like spouses and children.

 In addition to the standard VA Disability Benefits, the VA also gives Special Monthly Compensation to veterans with extremely severe disabilities.